rwtodd/optn/README.md

 A cmdline program to calculate options returns.
 I have similar powershell scripts.
-I wrote this in swift first, to get more familiar with it (and exercise the `ArgParser` library I had written), but now I've rewritten it in Groovy.
+I wrote this in swift first, to get more familiar with it (and exercise the `ArgParser` library I had written), but now I've rewritten it in java.
 The swift version is still in the repository history, if you are interested.

 ## Usage